Second moment of the light-cone Siegel transform and applications: Light-cone Siegel transform and its moment formulas

 and

 Thus in order to compute the moments of $S_Qf$, it suffices to prove moment formulas of incomplete Eisenstein series which can be computed using the spectral approach in \cite{KelmerMohammadi12,Yu17}.
-For reader's convenience, we give a sketch of this spectral computation in next subsection.
+For reader's convenience, we outline this spectral computation in next subsection.